-But on the other hand, I like to be prepared, so I have a tendency to hold onto things “just in case I need them.”
-An extra comforter for that once-a-year occasion that we have an extra guest?
+But on the other hand, I like to be prepared.
+I have a tendency to hold onto things “just in case.”
+For example, I have an extra comforter for that once-a-year occasion that we have an extra guest?
 The platter I never use but *might* need in the future.
 The junk towels that we reach for twice a year when a big mess occurs?
 I have always leaned towards keeping things over giving them away “just in case.”

 This year, however, I’ve really worked to reverse my thinking from “Will I need this someday?” to “Do use this regularly and love it?”
 I have several resources to thank for pushing me into this more minimalistic mindset!
-I am a total podcast junkie, and it’s the number one way I like to consume information, especially in the self help genre.
-So here are a bunch of resources that put me on the right track to simplifying:
+I am a total podcast junkie.
+It’s the number one way I like to consume information, especially in the self help genre.

 Brooke Castillo’s episode on Organization with Shira Gill.
 I love ALL things Brooke Castillo.
 Her podcast is like a religion to me.
 Every episode I have lightbulbs going off, and she has really changed my thinking on so many topics.
 The organization episode was a good one!
 (You can also read the transcript through the above link if you are not a podcast person.)